philippe44/mdnssvc/README.md

 I've also added a small real responder

 # Building
 The bin/ directory contains pre-built binary, but you can easily re-generate them all.
+Under lib/, there is a set of libraries that can be used by 3rd party application to incorporate this as a mDNS responder. (see for example https://github.com/philippe44/AirConnect)

 To cross-compile, add the following compilers
 ```